 Students will engage in a work experience that is designed to be relevant to the student's academic pursuits, personal development, and professional preparation.
 The internship provides students with the opportunity to gain experience in workplace settings and to translate classroom learning into practice.
 The internship is a substantive career development experience.
 It can be paid or unpaid with the intent of the experience being for the student to be exposed to ideas and concepts in a professional setting while being mentored.
 At the end of the internship experience, students will be able to reflect on their personal and professional growth and make a more informed decision on their career path.
-Students must have a GPA of 2.5 or higher.
+Students must be matriculated in the Dolan School of Business and have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously BU 0397-0398.

 BUSN 3211 Legal Environment of Business

 3 Credits

 Prerequisite: Junior standing.